kimmodal/AI-Learning-Resources/README.md

 - Rich Harang.
 [Practical Security Guidance for Sandboxing Agentic Workflows and Managing Execution Risk](https://developer.nvidia.com/blog/practical-security-guidance-for-sandboxing-agentic-workflows-and-managing-execution-risk/). *NVIDIA Technical Blog*.
 Jan 2026.
   > should also be required reading for anyone who implements ai agents in their systems
   - David Dworken & Oliver Weller-Davie.
 [Beyond permission prompts: making Claude Code more secure and autonomous](https://www.anthropic.com/engineering/claude-code-sandboxing). *Engineering at Anthropic*.
 Oct 2025.
     > "It is worth noting that **effective sandboxing requires both filesystem and network isolation**.
-Without network isolation, a compromised agent could exfiltrate sensitive files like SSH keys; without filesystem isolation, a compromised agent could easily escape the sandbox and gain network access.
-It’s by using both techniques that we can provide a safer and faster agentic experience for Claude Code users."
+Without network isolation, a compromised agent could exfiltrate sensitive files like SSH keys; without filesystem isolation, a compromised agent could easily escape the sandbox and gain network access."
   - Luis Cardoso.
 [A Field Guide to Sandboxes for AI](https://www.luiscardoso.dev/blog/sandboxes-for-ai).
 Jan 2026.
     > a thorough introduction to containers, gvisor, microvms, and wasm/isolates<br>
-    > > "containers are not a sufficient security boundary for hostile code.
-They can be hardened, and that matters.
-But they still share the host kernel.
-The failure modes I see most often are misconfiguration and kernel/runtime bugs — plus a third one that shows up in AI systems: policy leakage."
+    > > "containers are not a sufficient security boundary for hostile code. ... they still share the host kernel."
   - [Sandboxing Agents with AI Workbench](https://docs.nvidia.com/ai-workbench/user-guide/latest/concepts/sandboxing-concept.html). *NVIDIA AI Workbench User Guide*
     > "What Sandboxing Does Not Cover
     > - Process sandboxes in containers do not isolate environment variables.